Get value out of Google Analytics 4 for Etsy, fast!

-Set up Google Analytics 4 for your Etsy shop
+Connect Google Analytics 4 to your Etsy shop (the right way)

 If you’re ready to harness the power of numbers to optimize your Etsy shop but haven’t installed (or upgraded) Google Analytics yet, don’t wait any longer!

-Here are my instructions for connecting Google Analytics 4 with an Etsy shop.
+Here are the complete, accurate instructions for connecting Google Analytics 4 with an Etsy shop.

 Read more